It's that time of year! Time to get that garden planted!

 - These plants will grow tall, anywhere from 3-8 feet.
 Some cherry types may even grow 12-15 feet!

 - The fruit ripens gradually over the season, so you are not overwhelmed with tomatoes all at once.

 - These plants require strong support, in the form of tomato cages or trellis systems.

-- Examples of Indeterminate tomatoes: "Brandywine", "Early Detroit", "Pineapple", "Speckled Roman", all cherry types
+- Examples of Indeterminate tomatoes: "Brandywine", "Early Detroit", "Pineapple", "Cherokee Purple", all cherry types

 Most tomato plants fall into the Indeterminate category, so you will most likely need to purchase some tomato cages or trellising.
 I would still offer support to Determinate plants, but it's not totally necessary.